SoftARV/angular-movie-site/README.md

 - This little site was made as part of a test, the main state is handled througt and Angular service, and most of the structure of the code follows and MVC approach.
 - Some animations where made with the Angular Animations Library for the best Performance, and the Responsive design is made with SCSS and Flexbox no third party libraries (need more testing is more devices tho...).
+- I implemanted some simple Pipes to handle URL sanitazer and minor things.

 ## Structure